Berry Corporation (BRY)’s latest performance is not what we had anticipated - News Daemon

 Berry Corporation (NASDAQ: BRY) Trading Performance Indicators

-Take a look at Berry Corporation’s (BRY) current performance indicators.
-Last quarter, stock had a quick ratio of 1.00.
+Check out the current performance indicators for Berry Corporation (BRY).
+In the past quarter, the stock posted a quick ratio of 1.00.
 In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.74.
-Likewise, its price to free cash flow for the trailing twelve months is 5.47.
+Likewise, its price to free cash flow for the trailing twelve months is 5.52.

 Technical Analysis of Berry Corporation (BRY)

-Berry Corporation (NASDAQ: BRY) saw its 5-day average volume 0.7 million, a positive change from its year-to-date volume of 0.59 million.
-As of the previous 9 days, the stock’s Stochastic %D was 46.10%.
-Additionally, its Average True Range was 0.34.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 0.7 million.
+That was better than the volume of 0.6 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 72.14%.
+Additionally, its Average True Range was 0.33.

-During the past 100 days, Berry Corporation’s (BRY) raw stochastic average was set at 70.49%, which indicates a significant increase from 62.16% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 37.04% in the past 14 days, which was lower than the 49.25% volatility it showed in the past 100 days.
+During the past 100 days, Berry Corporation’s (BRY) raw stochastic average was set at 79.51%, which indicates a significant decrease from 97.30% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 40.06% in the past 14 days, which was lower than the 47.89% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $8.40, while its 200-day Moving Average is $8.94.
-Nevertheless, the first resistance level for the watch stands at $9.27 in the near term.
-At $9.38, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $9.62.
-If the price goes on to break the first support level at $8.92, it is likely to go to the next support level at $8.68.
-Assuming the price breaks the second support level, the third support level stands at $8.57.
+At the time of writing, stock’s 50-day Moving Average is $8.42, while its 200-day Moving Average is $8.91.
+However, in the short run, Berry Corporation’s stock first resistance to watch stands at $9.53.
+Second resistance stands at $9.65.
+The third major resistance level sits at $9.88.
+If the price goes on to break the first support level at $9.18, it is likely to go to the next support level at $8.95.
+Assuming the price breaks the second support level, the third support level stands at $8.83.

 Berry Corporation (NASDAQ: BRY) Key Stats